zaengle/craft-toolbelt/docs/05-debugging-helpers.md

 # Debugging helpers

 Out of the box, Craft gives us a `{% dd %}` tag in addition to Twig's native `dump` filter.
-Both are fine, but neither are great, particularly when you want to quick modify existing code to sanity check something.
+Both are fine, but neither are great, particularly when you want to quickly modify existing code to sanity check something.

 ## `dd()` / `d()` all the things